-If you are planning on stylishly displaying Christmas lights, perhaps clambering up the fixtures and fittings is not the best way to put them up.
+If you're planning on stylishly displaying Christmas lights (or searching for hidden presents), perhaps clambering up the fixtures and fittings is not the best way to put them up.

 When Marv tries to check if anyone's home, Kevin's flicks on film noir Angels With Filthy Souls – a movie scene made specifically for Home Alone.
 As the sound comes on, the lead character fires off a few rounds of dialogue and then a few rounds from his Tommy gun.
 Kevin also sets off some fireworks to add to the racket.
 Marv, scared out of his wits, scarpers.